zeyad2/Nike-Landing-Page/README.md

 ## 📱 Responsive Design

-The website is fully responsive with breakpoints for:
+The website is fully responsive with breakpoints.
-- Mobile: 320px - 768px
-- Tablet: 768px - 1024px
-- Desktop: 1024px+
-- Large Desktop: 1280px+

 ## 🔧 Customization